Jenna Lenhardt, Assistant Director of Student Services and Outreach

 - Complete a graduate application.

-- International applicants whose native language is not English must submit scores from the Test of English as a Foreign Language.
-Minimum scores of 580 (paper-based) or 92 (internet-based) are required.
-Scores from the International English Language Testing System (IELTS) will be accepted in place of the TOEFL exam.
-The minimum acceptable score is 7.0.
-The TOEFL or IELTS requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.
-For additional information on the IELTS, visit www.ielts.org.
+- International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
+A minimum TOEFL score of 92 (internet-based) is required.
+A minimum IELTS score of 7.0 is required.
+The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.